 Capturing the angst of coming of age, The Thing About Jellyfish is a story of the politics of middle school girl friendships and the pain caused by shifts in order to upgrade to a more popular strata.
 In this case, Suzy can’t accept that her best friend drowned, and has an alternate theory that she decides to prove by setting off into the world by herself.
 Her journey is also one of self-discovery and ultimately resilience and hope. [chapter book, ages 10 and up]

 Maybe a Fox by Kathi Appelt and Alison McGhee

 Told in two voices — one of the fox, the other of Sylvie who has gone missing — 11-year-old Jules must cope with the loss of her mother and sister.
 At the moment of Sylvie’s death, her spirit might have transferred to that of an unborn fox.
 Is this fox meant to help Jules navigate this difficult time? [chapter book, ages 9 and up]

 Lost in the Sun by Lisa Graff

 Review by Randomly Reading: “Trent Zimmerman, 12, has been consumed with guilt and anger and convinced that everyone hates him ever since the accident in February.
-Now, the it’s the start of the school year and he is beginning middle school, but his guilt and anger are becoming harder to contain.
+Now, it’s the start of the school year and he is beginning middle school, but his guilt and anger are becoming harder to contain.

 The burden Trent is carrying inside himself is the accidental death of his friend Jared Richards during an ice hockey game, when the puck that Trent sent flying hit Jared in the chest, killing him due to an unknown heart condition.
-Everyone tells in to get on with his life, it was an accident, but Trent is frozen in that moment.
+Everyone tells it to get on with his life, it was an accident, but Trent is frozen at that moment.
 Former friends begin to avoid Trent, and he finds it difficult to play sports any more.
 But middle school, his mom tells him, is a chance to make new friends.” [chapter book, ages 9 and up]